pabloflego/arch-katas-2023/adr/ADR03-EventSourcingForReservationDataManagement.md

 - **Data Volume**: Storing every event can lead to large volumes of data over time.
 Adequate storage solutions and potential event pruning or archiving strategies might be required.

-- **Consistency**: The system might exhibit eventual consistency, especially when projections lag behind the latest events.
+- **Consistency**: The system might exhibit eventual inconsistency, especially when projections lag behind the latest events.
 However, this is a trade-off for the benefits gained.

 - **Recovery and Redundancy**: In cases of system failures, data can be rebuilt from events, offering a robust mechanism for data recovery.